pyplati/platipy/paper.md

 # Statement of need

 Python has gained significant popularity in the field of medical image analysis research in recent years, due in part to its open-source nature and the support of a large community of third-party libraries.
 Libraries such as SimpleITK [@Lowekamp2013; @Yaniv2018] and scikit-learn [@JMLR:v12:pedregosa11a] offer a wide range of functionality for developing deep learning and atlas-based medical image analysis tools.
-However, researchers often face the challenge of writing code to prepare data, create wrapper functions for common procedures, and visualize images throughout the analysis pipeline.
+However, researchers often face the challenge of writing code to prepare data, create wrapper functions for common procedures, and visualise images throughout the analysis pipeline.
 PlatiPy addresses these challenges by providing many of these functions, eliminating the need for researchers to reinvent the wheel.

 Additionally, tools resulting from medical image analysis research projects are not always easily reusable outside of the original project context.
 Researchers may provide a GitHub repository with their tool, but it may lack documentation and require installation of various dependencies, making the process difficult and time-consuming.
 By incorporating these tools into PlatiPy and adhering to good software design principles, they can be more easily reused in future research projects.